Have you been looking for fun and unique ways to incorporate geography for kids into your learning?

 You can virtually visit different areas of the world, as well as museums and landmarks.

 In some cases, you even have a 360-degree view where you can move around the area!

 13 Interactive Virtual Field Trips to About the World

 Scott’s last hut at Cape Evans: virtual tour – Antarctica (*this was one of our FAVORITE virtual field trips so far!)

 Geography for Kids #7: Learn a Foreign Language of the Area You’re Studying

 While learning about world geography, it’s fun if you can add some of the language to that area to your geography lesson plans.

 I know.
 I know.

-Our contributor Lisa Yankey has written some great posts to get you started:
+Our contributor Lisa Yankey writes great posts to get you started: